ietf-wg-spice/draft-ietf-spice-glue-id/draft-ietf-spice-glue-id.md

 so that if problems are identified, the authors can iterate and fix them before publication of the final specification.

-## SPICE URN Registry {#SPICE-URN}

-This specification establishes the
-IANA "SPICE URN" registry
-creating a URN namespace for identifiers needed by the IETF Secure Patterns for Internet CrEdentials (SPICE) working group.
-The registry records the URN
-and a reference to the specification that defines it.

-### Registration Template

-URN:
-: The URN requested within the "urn:ietf:spice:" namespace.
-The identifier following "urn:ietf:spice:" and before any following colon (":") character is not case sensitive and any letters MUST be expressed in lowercase characters.
-This identifier MUST consist of a sequence of characters beginning with a letter and followed by any combination of letters, digits, plus ("+"), period ("."), or hyphen ("-").

-Description:
-: Brief description of the purpose of the SPICE URN.

-Change Controller:
-: For IETF stream RFCs, use "IETF".
-For others, give the name of the responsible party.
-Other details (e.g., postal address, e-mail address, home page URI) may also be included.

-Specification Document(s):
-: Reference to the document or documents that specify the URN to be registered, preferably including URLs that can be used to retrieve the documents.
-An indication of the relevant sections may also be included, but is not required.

-### Initial Registry Contents

-#### urn:ietf:spice:glue

-* URN: urn:ietf:spice:glue
-* Description: GLUE URN namespace
-* Change Controller: IETF
-* Specification Document(s): {{glue-uris}} of this specification

 ## GLUE Authority Identifier URN Registry {#GLUE-URN}

 This specification establishes the